alperen/go-kvdb/README.md

 The project lies under understanding key-value databases.
 It's not a production-ready code or not an alternative project to Redis or Memcache.

 It's a good kickstart project to understand the following
 * Use network-level communication.
-Marshal/Unmarshal data which comes from TCP
+Parse and send binary json over TCP.
 * Service to multiples clients at the same time
 * Mutex locks
 * Parse the received flags